The road to a job offer and the Sales Engineer interview process can look a bit different from other roles after the initial stages.

 The Ideal Candidate Marries Aptitude + Attitude

-The ideal candidate for any SE role obviously has to have the technical knowledge and facility needed to support the product.
-But you know if you hadn't passed the technical screen you wouldn't be preparing to give a demo.
+The ideal candidate for any SE role obviously has to have the technical knowledge and capability to support the product.
+But you know if you hadn't passed the technical screen you wouldn't be preparing to give a demo, so you clearly are at least minimally competent.

 So, your job during the presentation goes way beyond being able to explain the back end of the product.
-The real point of the demonstration interview is demonstrating that you are relatable, passionate and creative.
+The real point of the demonstration interview is demonstrating that, along with possessing technical know-how, you are relatable, passionate and creative.

-Hiring managers are looking for SEs who can both make the tech accessible and clear while instilling trust in the clients.
-Your job is to be an evangelist for the product, to transfer your enthusiasm and to tell the story of why this is the perfect solution for the customer.
+Hiring managers are looking for SEs who can make the product accessible and comprehensible while instilling trust in the clients.
+Your job is to be an evangelist for the product by transferring your enthusiasm and telling a story that explains why this specific product is the perfect solution for the customer.

-Conveying that you have the perfect combination of aptitude and attitude during your presentation will put you within reach of an offer.
+Conveying that you have the perfect combination of aptitude and attitude during your presentation will put you within reach of an offer, and the best way to do this is with a little narrative flair.
+You don't have to win a Pulitzer, but you should organize your presentation like a story with an identifiable beginning, middle, and end.

 Confidence is Key

-Since you aren't doing a demonstration for customers you don't have the benefit of discovery or a pre-call.
-And while you will have done your research on the hiring team, you're not pitching the product to fill a real need for them.
+Since you aren't doing a demonstration for customers, you don't have the benefit of discovery or a pre-call.
+And while you will have done your research on the hiring team, you're not pitching the product to fill a technological need for them.
 In fact, you might even be in the position of having to demo the hiring company's product for them.
+Your focus should be on making yourself as appealing as possible, and using the product as a means by which to do so.

-And puts you at a disadvantage.
-Whereas you're accustomed to being the expert in the room, suddenly you're in the position of having to sell people who know more about the solution than you do.
+This does, to some extent, put you at a disadvantage.
+You've likely become accustomed to being the expert in the room, and suddenly you're in the position of having to sell to people who know more about the product than you do.

 We're not talking cocky swagger here.
-This is the confidence born of practice, research, and deep, well-structured preparation.
-It's the ability to hold your agenda and convey your enthusiasm.
+This is a confidence born of practice, research, and intentionally constructed preparation.
+It is the evident ability to hold to your agenda and convey your enthusiasm, creativity, and competence.

 In some ways, a room full of skeptics is the best test of your talents.
 If you can convincingly sell a panel of Senior Sales Engineers, the VP of Sales and the hiring manager on their own product, then you can face the toughest customer challenges out there.